Munz1211-Project/DISCORD-JS-V14-TEMPLATE/README.md

 - Edit the contents of the `config.json` token section
 - Now you can run it !

-i'm use in replit <3. and so happy coding !!
+Still Update. and so happy coding !!

 Regrads Munz1211